Upward planar drawings with two slopes: Variable embedding

 Suppose every bad edge can be fixed.
-Then run a BFS on $G$ that starts at the source.
-During the traversal, remember the parity of encountered marked beginnings and endings of split components in each vertex.
-Use this information to decide for each vertex whether its edge order has to be reversed.
-This takes again only linear time and as a result we get an upward planar embedding of $G$ that admits a 2-slope representation~$U_G$.

-Finally, apply the algorithm from \cref{clm:plane} on $U_G$ to compute an upward planar 2-slope drawing of $G$. \end{proof}
+Then run a BFS on~$G$ that starts at the source.
+During the traversal, remember along each path the number of green marked vertices minus the number of encountered red edges.
+Then for each vertex~$v$, use the parity of this number to decide whether its edge orders have to be reversed; if odd, then reverse, and if even, then do not.
+Vertices marked green need to be handled appropriately.
+This takes again only linear time and as a result we get an upward planar embedding of~$G$ that admits a 2-slope representation~$U_G$.
+Finally, apply the algorithm from \cref{clm:plane} on~$U_G$ to compute an upward planar 2-slope drawing of~$G$. \end{proof}

-Note that in \cref{clm:singleSource:characterisation} whether an edge is bad in any upward planar embedding of $G$ is independent from whether another edge is bad in any upward planar embedding of $G$.
+Note that in \cref{clm:singleSource:fixBadEdge}, whether a bad edge is bad in any upward planar embedding of $G$ is independent from whether another edge is bad in any upward planar embedding of $G$.
 Hence, we can also use \cref{clm:singleSource:algorithm} and \cref{clm:plane:bends} to minimise the number of bends in a 1-bend 2-slope drawing of $G$.

 \begin{corollary} Let $G$ be an upward planar single-source digraph with $n$ vertices and maximum in- and outdegree two.
 An upward planar 1-bend 2-slope drawing of $G$ with the minimum number of bends can be computed in $\Oh(n)$ time. \end{corollary}